 PAYMENT PLANS AND TYPES OF PAYMENT EXPLAINED.

 WHAT YOU SHOULD KNOW ABOUT FREE HALF HOUR CONSULTATIONS:

 The much touted free half hour consultation is really nothing more than the usual meeting any two people have to decide if one will hire the other.
 You would not pay a car salesman just for showing you a car.

 Ask your self this.
 Why should you pay any lawyer for a first meeting where you are looking to retain a lawyer?
 You are doing the lawyer a favour by giving them a chance to earn your business.
 Why would you pay for that?

 Why would you pay any lawyer to tell you what s/he can do in your case and for how much.
 You need that basic information to decide if you would hire the lawyer or not.
 The lawyer should not charge you for this type of introductory meeting.

 Tell your lawyer approximately what your problem is, what you can afford, and how you can pay.
 Never pay in full up front.
 In many cases though, remember that a lawyer, like any business, will charge what they can get.

-A lawyer will tailor their services to your budget.
+A lawyer will tailor their services and fees to your budget.
 Many lawyers will accept monthly payment plans. or a similar type of instalment payment plan.